silviaCerby/gitbook/docs/management/identity_lifecycle/idlcm/manage_integrations/create-and-set-up-an-app-integration-in-okta-connected-to-idlcm.md

 ---
-description: This article describes how to create and set up an app integration in Okta connected to IdLCM for user provisioning in your external apps.
+description: "This article describes how to create and set up an app integration in Okta connected to IdLCM for user provisioning in your external apps."
 intercom_id: 11643251
 ---